Seth Bordenstein, Ph.D., Primary Investigator

 Gabe (Class of 2020) started in the lab in September of 2016 and Rachel (Class of 2022) started in the lab in November of 2018 as an undergraduate lab assistant.
 In the summer of 2019, she began independent research on the genetic basis of cytoplasmic incompatibility under the mentorship of Dylan Shropshire.
 Rachel assists with maintenance of the fly room.
-In the Bordenstein lab, the fly room is the site for cultivation of large Sarcophaga bullata flies that become food for Nasonia parasitoid wasps.
+In the Bordenstein lab, the fly room is the site for cultivation of large Sarcophaga bullata flesh flies that are the hosts for Nasonia parasitoid wasps.